-After initially starting my ADSL contract with Orange, I cancelled it because of problems and delays in getting connected.
-Their offer of mobile internet pay-as-you-go whilst I was waiting for the landline ADSL connection never materialised.
+After initially starting my internet contract with Orange, I cancelled it because of problems and delays in getting connected.
+Their offer of mobile internet pay-as-you-go whilst I was waiting for the internet connection never materialised.
 When I eventually cancelled because of a long delay, Orange blocked the line for 15 days.

 Mobile Internet in Spain

 My Expat Network

-Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK (including the BBC), American, Australian or Canadian television.
+Once you have your internet connection set up, you can use a great service called MyExpatNetwork to connect to either UK, American, Australian or Canadian television.
 This allows you to watch TV on your computer or tablet.
-The UK service is £5 per month for a UK IP address which enables me to access the BBC iPlayer online from Barcelona.
-The US service costs $5 per month.
+The UK service is £5 per month for a UK IP address and the US service costs $5 per month.
 Moreover, you can pay yearly to get a cheaper price.

 The IP is activated as and when you need it, so doesn’t run all the time.
 The application works on both PC and Mac, as well as tablets and mobiles – you have to pay for a subscription for each installation of the software – for each device.

 Hide My Ass

 Hide My Ass is a service which lets you watch restricted TV channels from any country by giving you a local IP number for your internet connection.
 For example, you can watch the BBC iPlayer even when you’re not in the UK.
 It works across all devices, so you can use it on your mobile, iPad and laptop.